muhammadazzazy/udemate/README.md

 - [x] Improve performance via per-domain concurrent spidering
 - [x] Add command-line arguments for specifying
   - [x] mode (hybrid, headless, or gui)
-  - [x] timeout (in seconds)
+  - [x] timeout for each spider and enrollment bot (in seconds)
-  - [x] retries
+  - [x] retries for each spider and enrollment bot
-- [x] Fixed issue where the enrollment bot failed to detect the first button after Udemy changed its data-purpose from 'buy-this-course-button' to 'buy-now-button'
+- [x] Fix issue where the enrollment bot failed to detect the first button after Udemy changed its data-purpose from 'buy-this-course-button' to 'buy-now-button'
 - [x] Support Google Chrome for converting middleman links to Udemy links and automating course enrollment
 - [x] Fix issue where Brave Browser runs out of VRAM in non-headless mode
 - [ ] Support parsing Reddit posts containing several links